Aarhus University Seal

 Course responsible: Birthe Asmuss and Irene Pollach

-Entrepreneurship for Social Change (10 ECTS)
+Sustainable Entrepreneurship (10 ECTS)

 When: 2nd semester